devfile/registry-operator/REGISTRIES_LISTS.md

 ### Tooling providers

-Tooling providers can query the cluster for these CR types by using the [controller-runtime client ](https://pkg.go.dev/sigs.k8s.io/controller-runtime/pkg/client#Client)
+Tooling providers can query the cluster for these CR types by using the [controller-runtime client ](https://pkg.go.dev/sigs.k8s.io/controller-runtime/pkg/client#Client) or [kubernetes client-go package](https://pkg.go.dev/k8s.io/client-go)

-#### Example:
+#### Example using the controller-runtime client:
 Get a list of registries from ClusterDevfileRegistriesList

 ```go